SatinCake/custom-commands-discord-bot/readme.md

 ## Step 1: Download the Bot Files

 Visit the [repository page](https://github.com/SatinCake/custom-commands-discord-bot) on GitHub.
-Click the green "Code" button, then select "Download ZIP".
+Click the green/blue "Code" button, then select "Download ZIP".
 Extract the contents of the ZIP file to a folder on your computer.

 ## Step 2: Install Node.js Packages